 Restricted flow supply shall be available to premises within a designated area only, or under special conditions set by Council.

-The water supply shall be restricted so as to deliver the agreed number of water units at a steady flow rate.
+The water supply shall be restricted so as to deliver a specified number of water units at a steady flow rate.

-Council shall charge for the restricted flow supply by either:
+Council may charge for the restricted flow supply based on either:

 (a) the volume passing through a meter; or